4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 Notice, the `LOAD DATA` command is non-blocking, and you can view the task progress through offline task management commands such as `SHOW JOBS`.

-If you want to preview the data, you can also use the `SELECT` statement, but this command is also a non-blocking command in offline mode.
+To preview the data, you can also use the `SELECT` statement, but this command is also a non-blocking command in offline mode.
 You need to view the log for query results, which will not be expanded here.

 #### 3.3.3 Offline feature calculation